Business investment in the UK: July to September 2025 revised results

 Business investment

-The Quarter 4 2024 decrease is mainly caused by negative contributions from transport.
-This is partially offset by positive contributions from other buildings and structures and intellectual property products (IPP), as shown in Figure 2.
+The Quarter 3 2025 increase is mainly caused by positive contributions from information and communications technology (ICT) and other machinery and equipment, and intellectual property products (IPP).
+This is partially offset by negative contributions from other buildings and structures, and transport equipment, as shown in Figure 2.

 Notes: